ansible-middleware/jws/README.md

 ### Running the playbooks

-1. Configure the install method as described above!
+1. Configure the installation method as described above!

 2. Update your inventory, e.g.: